lucasjoliveau/doc/en/applications/general/companies/email_template.md

 options, or images.

-Additionally, the XML/HTML code of the email template can be edited directly, via the </> icon.
-Dynamic placeholders (referencing fields within Odoo) are also available for use in the email template.
+Additionally, the XML/HTML code of the email template can be edited directly, via the **< />** icon.
+Dynamic placeholders (referencing fields within Konvergo ERP) are also available for use in the email template.

 ### Powerbox